 If you have a Custom Maintenance Page then you will see your maintenance page instead of This application crashed.

-This page will be served by Aptible Deploy if your App fails to respond to a web request.
+This page will be served by Aptible if your App fails to respond to a web request.
 There are several reasons why this might happen, each with different steps for resolution:

 For further details about each specific occurance, see Endpoint Logs.